berkley4/ungoogled-chromium-debian/Toolchain.md

 you want to enable the llvm-polly-* patches then a different toolchain is required.

-To build a PGO-optimised chromium (using the bundled PGO profile) a sufficiently new version of clang is required, whereby at least the major version equals that of the bundled toolchain.
+To build a PGO-optimised chromium (using the bundled PGO profile) a sufficiently new version of clang is required, whereby the major version (eg 18) equals or exceeds that of the bundled toolchain.

-The clang/llvm packages from Debian experimental normally suffice, however these can be several months old.
-The llvm repo (apt.llvm.org) offers up-to-date snapshots for both stable and unstable.
+The clang/llvm packages from debian experimental often suffice, however these can be several months old.
+Versions of clang from stable or unstable almost always require extra patches, while the llvm repo (apt.llvm.org) offers up-to-date snapshots for both stable and unstable.

-Building your own Clang/LLVM toolchain offers some advantages over installing from debian or apt.llvm.org :-
+Building your own Clang/LLVM toolchain offers a certain advantages over installing from debian or apt.llvm.org :-

-- The ability to customise what gets installed (less bloat, possibly faster)
+- The ability to customise what gets installed (ie less bloat)
-- You can build with native cpu optimisation (-march=native)
+- One can match the exact version (even the git commit) of the bundled version
-- Build an LTO, PGO and Bolt-optimised toolchain (definitely faster)
+- Build an LTO, PGO and Bolt-optimised toolchain

 With building chromium taking some hours on an older PC, the best argument is probably speed.
 As far as I know, the packages from the debian and llvm repos are not bolt-optimised (which gives a significant speed boost).

 Below are the steps needed to build and install.
-Compilation time should be no more than a couple of hours on a cpu from the last decade or so.
+Compilation time should be no more than a couple of hours on a cpu from the last decade or so, probably half that or less on anything relatively new.

 ___Clone___